 At A Glance

-The African Studies minor at Carthage College is an interdisciplinary program that allows students to explore society, culture, language, history, politics, economics, and international relations.
+The African Studies minor allows Carthage students to explore society, culture, language, history, politics, economics, and international relations.

 - African Studies